hobbes3/crogl_fde/README.md

 # Step 8
 python get_advisories.py --download
 ```

+## Limitations
+If GitHub or CISA ever change the JSON schema, then this entire program can break.

+Also, if you want to redownload the advisories, then you must manually delete the `github_advisories_database/` folder since deleting such a large folder (with 25k+ subfolders and files) will take minutes using `shutil.rmtree()` or insecurely via calling the subprocess for `sudo rm -rf` in Python.

 ## Thanks and Credit
 I copied code from [lcnittl's answer](https://stackoverflow.com/a/71285627) on Stack Overflow for the `git clone` pretty progress bar.